Elim Garak: Appearances

+Garak appeared in the fifth season and penultimate episode of Star Trek: Lower Decks, "Fissure Quest".

 Reception

 In 2009, IGN ranked Garak as the 14th best character of Star Trek overall.

 In 2017, Screen Rant ranked Garak the 14th best character of all Star Trek.
-They note that the character is beloved by fans, although seems to have a morally grey quality that feeds a level of mystery about the apparently exiled Cardassian alien.
+They note that the character is beloved by fans, although seems to have a morally grey quality that feeds a level of mystery about the apparently exiled Cardassian.
 They note that the actor that played Garak wrote A Stitch In Time, and recommended for aficionados of this Star Trek: Deep Space Nine character.

-In 2018, CBR ranked Garak the 2nd best recurring character of all Star Trek.
+In 2018, CBR ranked Garak the second best recurring character of all Star Trek.

-In 2020, Screen Rant ranked Garak one of the top 5 most likeable characters on the show.
+In 2020, Screen Rant ranked Garak one of the top five most likeable characters on the show.